heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 - 0 point - The work is insufficient
 - 0.1 point - The work is done
-- 0.2 point - The work is well done (without being perfect)
+- 0.2 point - The work is well done (without the need of being perfect)

 Maximum grade: 25 points \* 0.2 + 1 = 6